tomheno/docs/source/docs/resources.md

   - [Customizing Default Pages](#pages-customization)
   - [Custom Pages](#pages-custom)

 Resources are static classes that describe how administrators should be able to interact with data from your app.

-## Getting Started {#getting-started}

-Resources are associated with Eloquent models from your app.
+They are associated with Eloquent models from your app.

 To create a resource for the `App\Models\Customer` model:
 ```
 php artisan make:filament-resource Customer
 ```